 - Unix is an operating system (like Windows).

 - That means it is a program that runs on a computer, and which makes it possible for you to use the computer (typically to run other programs).

 - In some ways it is relatively old

 - The first Unix was written in the 1970s

 - It turns out that this is a strength :-)

 - In some ways it is relatively new

 - There are new versions of Unix coming out all the time

 - There are many flavors of Unix

-- OSX, Linux, SunOS etc.
+- OSX, Linux, SunOS and so on

+- There are many flavors of Linux also.